-The Cook Inlet (Indian/Alaska Native) Housing Authority (CIHA) was established in 1974 to provide affordable elder (senior) rental housing in the Cook Inlet (Alaska Native) region.
-The cost to build housing in the region was (and remains) extremely expensive.
+Cook Inlet Housing Authority (CIHA) was established in 1974 to provide affordable elder (senior) rental housing in the Cook Inlet (Alaska Native) region.
+The cost to build housing in the region is extremely expensive.
 CIHA stepped up to the challenge and, over time, found the resources needed to grow the number of rental apartments for seniors.
 By the end of CIHA's second decade, they had 267 units available to seniors throughout east Anchorage, Kenai, Ninilchik, and Seldovia.
-In 1996, the U.S. Department of Housing and Urban Development reorganized the system of federal housing assistance for Native Americans by creating the Indian Housing Block Grant (IHBG) through the Native American Housing and Self Determination Act (NAHASDA), which allowed more flexibility for local decision making, creating opportunities for CIHA to change its business model.
+In 1996, U.S. Department of Housing and Urban Development reorganized the system of Federal Housing Assistance for Native Americans by creating the Indian Housing Block Grant (IHBG) through the Native American Housing and Self Determination Act (NAHASDA), which allowed more flexibility for local decision making, creating opportunities for CIHA to change its business model.

 Over the next few years, Cook Inlet Housing responded to community needs and began expanding its rental housing portfolio.
 Because its limited portfolio only served senior households, CIHA couldn't offer homes to families and individuals, so they were turned away.
 CIHA knew that had to change.
 Anchorage needed more affordable housing for all people.
 In 2002, CIHA opened their first family rental housing development, Strawberry Village Cottages, in south Anchorage.
 That began their journey of searching out and securing innovative funding methods to address the demand for affordable housing.
 That move to leveraging mixed sources of funding allowed CIHA to take a bold step.
-With Fair Housing laws as their guiding force, CIHA began to provide housing opportunities to all eligible low- and moderate-income people, regardless of race, in their service area, which encompasses the three CDBG-DR eligible jurisdictions, the Municipality of Anchorage, the Matanuska-Susitna Borough, and the Kenai Peninsula Borough.
+With Fair Housing laws as their guiding force, CIHA began to provide housing opportunities to all eligible low- and moderate-income people, regardless of race, in their service area, which encompasses the three CDBG-DR eligible jurisdictions, Municipality of Anchorage, Matanuska-Susitna Borough, and Kenai Peninsula Borough.
 This was a milestone for CIHA that made it possible to help grow communities around Southcentral Alaska.